MahmoudSamir22/Dot-Soft-NodeJs-Task/README.md

 # Dot Soft Backend Task

-This is a backend project created using Node.js, TypeScript, Prisma, and PostgreSQL.
+This is a backend web application for an air ticket reservations system created using Node.js, TypeScript, Prisma, and PostgreSQL.

 ## Table of Contents